Worth a gamble? Kennedy Hall’s 'Sedevacantist Wager'

 “Indeed it would be rash to obey such a man who had not proved his title in law.
 Nor could appeal be made to the principle of possession, for the case in question is that of a Roman pontiff who is not yet in peaceful possession.
 Consequently in such a person there would be no right of command – i.e. he would lack papal jurisdiction.

-Let’s be clear: when a man concludes that Francis’ (and his recent predecessors’) claims are even just doubtful, he is placed closer to sedevacantists, than he is to those who hold that he is certainly the pope.
-Further, noticing this doubtfulness does not thereby separate him from the body.
+Let’s be clear: when a man concludes that the post-conciliar claimants’ claims are even just doubtful, he is placed closer to sedevacantists than he is to those who hold that they are certainly legitimate.

 Everyone who is a Catholic is in the Church; and being wrong about a confusing contingent matter is not, in itself, sufficient to make someone not a Catholic.
 If Mr Hall is a Catholic, then as far as I can see, sedevacantists are united to him, and he with sedevacantists, and each are in communion with each other.
 The disagreement over “The Pope Question” is not, in itself, sufficient evidence of a rupture of unity – neither of faith, nor even of government.